 The School of Veterinary Medicine and Science offers suitably qualified graduates excellent opportunities to study for MRes, MPhil or PhD, MVM or MVS and DVM/DVS degrees together with Clinical Diplomas, in a wide range of veterinary, biomedical, biological and statistical research fields.
 Postgraduate students are recruited from a diverse range of clinical and scientific disciplines including veterinary science, equine science, pathology, molecular biology, biochemistry, immunology, microbiology, physiology, statistics and bioinformatics.

 All postgraduate students will be integrated into the University of Nottingham’s Graduate School .
-The Graduate School, based in the Trent Building at University Park will be opening a new Graduate Centre in Sutton Bonington in October 2007.
-This centre will offer excellent new facilities including social and study spaces, computer facilities and seminar rooms.
-The Graduate School will support the Graduate Centre based in Sutton Bonington so post-graduates will have access to high quality training and support services.
+The Graduate School, based in the Trent Building at University Park, and which opened a new Graduate Centre in Sutton Bonington in October 2007.
+This centre offers excellent new facilities including social and study spaces, computer facilities and seminar rooms.
+The Graduate School supports the Graduate Centre based in Sutton Bonington so post-graduates have access to high quality training and support services.
 The Graduate School training programme consists of more than 60 courses covering a range of skills identified as essential transferable skills in the research councils’ joint skills statement.
 The skill areas include communication skills, presentation skills, research management, time management and career management.

 Throughout your research degree you will be supported by a training programme run by both the School and Faculty which ensures that postgraduate students benefit from a high standard of education and training enabling them to become independent researchers with a range of specialist and transferable skills.
 This programme is complementary to the wide range of courses and other support provided by the Graduate School .